dgoldman0/CUR-NFTs/README.md

 The minimum lockout times for staking, as well as penalties for short lockout periods and bonuses for long lockout periods reduce the risk of abusing the system, such as creating cheap NFTs to pull resources from the system through the multiplier effect.

+### Fractional Ownership

+NFTs are undergoing a transformation.
+Thanks to newer token standards, an NFT can now have its own associated tokens.
+These tokens can be used to represent fractional ownership or control.
+The NFT holder can issue more tokens and distribute them as they please.
+To give function to these tokens, the NFT contract will utilize the tokens as part of the economic system as described in section on loans.

 ### Advanced Statistics

 CUR-NFT advance statistics will make it easier to appraise the value of an art piece.
 Statistics will include